 Meralgia paresthetica may cause these symptoms affecting the outer (lateral) part of your thigh:

 - Increased sensitivity and pain to even a light touch

 These symptoms commonly occur on one side of your body and might intensify after walking or standing.

 See your doctor if you have symptoms of meralgia paresthetica.

-Meralgia paresthetica occurs when the lateral femoral cutaneous nerve — which supplies sensation to the surface of your outer thigh — becomes compressed, or pinched.
-The lateral femoral cutaneous nerve is purely a sensory nerve and doesn't affect your ability to use your leg muscles.
+Meralgia paresthetica occurs when the lateral femoral cutaneous nerve — which supplies sensation to the surface of your outer thigh — is pinched (compressed).
+The lateral femoral cutaneous nerve only affects sensation and doesn't affect your ability to use your leg muscles.

 In most people, this nerve passes through the groin to the upper thigh without trouble.
 But in meralgia paresthetica, the lateral femoral cutaneous nerve becomes trapped — often under the inguinal ligament, which runs along your groin from your abdomen to your upper thigh.

 Common causes of this compression include any condition that increases pressure on the groin, including:

 - Tight clothing, such as belts, corsets and tight pants

 - Fluid accumulation in the abdomen causing increased abdominal pressure